Fellowship Bible Church of Carson City, Inc. (Rev. 3/21/23)

 The Board of Elders will establish the qualifications and administer the procedure for admission of Members to the Church.
 The Board of Elders may suspend, or remove, any Member for cause after conducting an appropriate hearing on the matter.
 The procedure is as follows.

-2. Upon completion of the class any person professing personal faith in Jesus Christ as Lord and Savior who has expressed that commitment visibly by being baptized, or are willing to do be baptized at the next available service, should indicate their desire for membership on the Peak Performance 100 response card.
-The card will be turned in to the church office for further review and follow up.
+2. Upon completion of the class any person professing personal faith in Jesus Christ as Lord and Savior who has expressed that commitment visibly by being baptized, or are willing to do be baptized at the next available service, should indicate their desire for membership by filling out the confirmation page found in the membership booklet.

-3. The prospective members name will then be placed in the bulletin for a period of two weeks.
-During this period members will be encouraged to clear up any relational or other difficulties which could hinder ministry among us.
-This is done in the spirit of Matthew 18:15-17 so that both the candidate and the FBC family will benefit.
+3. The prospective members name will then be announced during service.
+During a following period of two weeks, members will be encouraged to clear up any relational or other difficulties which could hinder ministry among us.
+This is done in the spirit of Matthew 18:15-17 so that both the candidate and FBC will benefit.

-4. At the end of the two week period those who remain as candidates will be welcomed into membership on the next Sunday set aside for that purpose.
+4. At the end of the two week period those who remain as candidates will be welcomed into membership on the next Sunday set aside for that purpose, and the membership covenant will be recited.

 Section D. Church Discipline

-Fellowship Bible Church of Town, Inc. is a body of Christian believers who hold certain beliefs and standards in common.
+Fellowship Bible Church is a body of Christian believers who hold certain beliefs and standards in common.
 On occasion, Members of the Church may conduct themselves in a manner contrary to the Statement of Faith and unworthy of membership at the Church.
-It will be a high priority for the Church to restore such persons into conformity with the fellowship as outlined in Matthew 18:15-17.
-However, because of God’s holy nature and the believers’ high calling, Scripture teaches and commands personal and ecclesiastical separation from religious apostasy (II John 7-11; Romans 16:17; Titus 3:10), from all worldly and sinful pleasures, practices, and associations (I John 2:15-17; James 4:4; II Timothy 3:1-5), and from professing believers living in willful disobedience to the Word of God (II Thessalonians 2:15; 3:6, 14, 15; I Corinthians 5).
-This does not include separation from unbelievers who need the Word of God to penetrate their world with the Gospel of Jesus Christ.
+It will be a high priority for the Church to restore such persons into conformity with the fellowship as outlined in Matthew 18:15-17 and 1 Corinthians 5.
+Such issues may include an unrepentant manner of life which contradicts biblical standards or unrepentant doctrinal division.

 Section E. Resignation Of Members